akirasoft/keptn-springoneplatform/README.md

 # Hands-on Labs

 After provision the cluster and installing Keptn, we are now ready to explore to execute the following hands-on labs.
-They are based on each other, why it is important to complete the according to this order:
+They are based on each other, why it is important to complete them according to this order:

 1. Onboarding the carts service: [Lab](./01_Onboarding_carts_service)
 1. Deploying the carts service: [Lab](./02_Deploying_the_carts_service)